-D. Size Limits
+6. Size Limits

-As noted earlier, the index fund sector is expected to continue to grow, and is likely to continue to be dominated by the Big Three.
-The Big Three already owns 5% or more of a vast number of companies, and the number and size of such blocks will likely continue to grow.
-We argue in this Section that this growing concentration of equity in the hands of three players raises significant policy concerns and that policymakers should consider measures to limit or reverse this trend.138
+As we show in Section I.A, the Big Three already owns 5% or more of a vast number of companies.
+Furthermore, as we document in detail in an empirical study supplementing this Article, the index fund sector is expected both to grow and to continue to be dominated by the current three dominant players, and the Big Three could be estimated to cast as much as 40% of the votes in S&P 500 companies on average within two decades.
+167 We argue in this Subsection that this growing concentration of equity in the hands of three large players raises significant policy concerns, and that policymakers should consider measures to limit or reverse this trend.
+168